Singularities on Fano fibrations and beyond: Introduction

+Step 5.
+We will modify our setting so that we can assume $Z'=\A^1$.
+In particular, $(P,G)\to Z'$ is toric.
+Using the fact that $T''$ is toroidal with respect to $(P,G)$, we will translate the problem of bounding the multiplicity of $T''$ in the fibre of $V\to Z'$ to a purely toric problem (see \ref{p-Nsigma-Y-model}).
+We will solve the toric problem which completes the proof of \ref{t-mc-sh-conj}.

+Now assume we are in the setting of Theorem \ref{t-bnd-mult-lc-places-fib-main}.
+The idea is to use toroidalisation to reduce to the case when $(X,\Lambda)$ is toroidal similar to Step 3 above.
+The rest of the argument is then similar to those in Steps 4,5 above.
+In practice though we first prove Theorem \ref{t-bnd-mult-lc-places-fib-main} and then derive Theorem \ref{t-mc-sh-conj} following arguments as in Steps 1,2,3.

+{\textbf{\sffamily{Plan of the paper.}}} In Section 2 we collect some preliminary results.
+In Sections 3,4 we discuss couples, toroidal geometry, and relatively bounded toroidalisation of relatively bounded families together with their toric models.
+In Section 5 we introduce and study strict transform of divisors in not necessarily birational settings.
+In Section 6 we reduce Theorem \ref{t-bnd-mult-lc-places-fib-main} first to the toroidal case and then to the relatively projective space case.
+In Section 7 we reduce Theorem \ref{t-bnd-mult-lc-places-fib-main} to a toric problem and then settle the problem.
+In Section 8 we prove Theorem \ref{t-mc-sh-conj} and its corollaries \ref{cor-mckernan-conj}, \ref{cor-mult-fib}, \ref{cor-klt-comp} together with Theorem \ref{t-gonality}.
+In Section 9 we prove Theorem \ref{t-mc-pro-conj} and its version for generalised pairs along with Corollary \ref{t-cy-index-conj}.
+In Section 10 we prove Theorem \ref{t-cb-sing-usual-fib} and its version for generalised pairs.

 {\textbf{\sffamily{Acknowledgements.}}} This work was partially done at the University of Cambridge.
 It was completed at Tsinghua University with support of a grant from Tsinghua University and a grant of the National Program of Overseas High Level Talent.
+Thanks to Florin Ambro, Bingyi Chen, Jingjun Han, Xiaowei Jiang, Junpeng Jiao, Santai Qu, Roberto Svaldi, Burt Totaro, and Yu Zou for their valuable comments.
+And thanks to the participants of activities devoted to this work, including a workshop in June 2023 and a seminar series in March--May 2024 at Tsinghua University and a workshop in May 2024 at Fudan University.